holaplex/holaplex-api-dapp-scaffold/README.md

 - [Holaplex API Documentation](https://docs.holaplex.com) - read about holaplex API and features.
 - [Learn more about Holaplex](https://https://www.holaplex.com/) - learn how Holaplex can help maximize your web3 potential.
+- [Learn about GraphQL](https://graphql.org/) - GraphQL homepage and documentation.